-Here are some tips to help finance and IT managers minimize the negative impact when a Hyperion admin leaves.
+Here are some tips to help finance and IT managers minimize the negative impact when an Oracle EPM admin leaves.

 Preparing your recruiter

-The Hyperion EPM Suite is a complex and sophisticated platform.
+The Oracle EPM Suite is a complex and sophisticated platform.
 Not just any computer-savvy application manager or IT employee will do as an admin.

 It all starts with your recruiter.
-Do they know what to look for in a Hyperion admin?
+Do they know what to look for in an Oracle EPM admin?
 Do they understand the specific challenges of the role and the technical and functional skills necessary to meet them?
 The faster you get your recruiter up to speed, the more time you'll save in what can be a long recruiting cycle.

 Screening your candidates

-Likewise, potential candidates need a firm grasp of the business, operational, and technological processes that are involved with the various Hyperion apps your organization runs, such as Hyperion Planning and HFM.
+Likewise, potential candidates need a firm grasp of the business, operational, and technological processes that are involved with the various Oracle EPM apps your organization runs, such as Hyperion Planning and HFM.

 That means drilling into specifics like “describe your close cycle.”
-It’s even better if they have SQL and Visual Basic skills in addition to Hyperion.
-All of this will help you avoid hiring missteps that can cost you valuable time and money, while hindering your ability to keep your Hyperion platform up and running efficiently.
+It’s even better if they have SQL and Visual Basic skills in addition to Oracle EPM.
+All of this will help you avoid hiring missteps that can cost you valuable time and money while hindering your ability to keep your Oracle EPM platform up and running efficiently.

-We’ve said it before — Hyperion admins are worth their weight in gold, and there are plenty of companies willing and able to pay it.
+We’ve said it before — Oracle EPM admins are worth their weight in gold, and there are plenty of companies willing and able to pay it.

 Smoothing your transition